-If there is anything a two-year global health and economic crisis has shown nonprofits is that financial stability is fragile.
-Even with good nonprofit financial planning, organizations survive on the thinnest of margins, focusing all resources on the philanthropic mission, often with very little wiggle room to maneuver out of a emergency.
+The very recent risk of a federal funding freeze and the recent stock market selloff have shown us that financial stability for nonprofits is fragile.
+Even with good nonprofit financial planning, organizations survive on the thinnest of margins, focusing all resources on the philanthropic mission, often with very little wiggle room to maneuver out of an emergency.
 An untimely mistake or an unanticipated loss can require a sufficient cash buffer, a benefit many organizations don’t enjoy.

-So what do these nonprofits do to build up financial resilience?
+So how do nonprofits build up financial resilience?
 Resilient nonprofits practice these financial strategies.

-2. Prioritize, price and defend against the likeliest challenges
+- Prioritize, protect and defend against the likeliest challenges

-Organizations that identify and value the risks that they think are most likely going to happen are closer to financial resilience.
-This analysis should inform the size of the nonprofit’s operating reserve.
-There is no one-size-fits all for operating reserve.
+Organizations that identify and value the risks they think are most likely to happen are closer to financial resilience.
+This analysis should inform your leadership of the size of the nonprofit’s operating reserve.
+There are no “one-size-fits all” for operating reserves.
 Organizations with very basic processes and little in the way of infrastructure may need as little as four months of emergency funds.
-Some might need 12 months and more in reserves if the organization is operationally complex, services at-risk communities, is highly regulated and basically needs much more funding to function effectively.
-The operating reserve should be commensurate with the risk of the organization so reserve what your community needs and satisfies your donors and board members that the organization can survive the unexpected.
+Some might need 12 months and more in reserves if the organization is operationally complex, serves at-risk communities, is highly regulated and needs much more funding to function effectively.
+The operating reserve should be commensurate with the risk of the organization so reserve what your community needs.
+This approach will satisfy your donors and board members as they will recognize the organization can survive the unexpected such as a federal funding freeze, a global pandemic or a steep rise in inflation.

 Knowing the specific amount and timing of an expenditure is an important factor to determine where to invest funds.
-For example, immediate, quick access cash should be in the bank, whether it’s for known or unexpected spending.
-Yet funds that aren’t needed for a few months can get better yields than sitting in a checking account.
-As of this writing in late 2022, with the Fed’s increasing interest rates, higher-yielding investment options exist for short-term funds not needed immediately.
-When funds aren’t needed for years, nonprofits can explore riskier investments like longer-dated bond or even stock funds.
-But before nonprofit investors make these riskier decisions, it needs to understand, preferably with a professional, how well positioned it is to weather the ups and downs of investment values.
+For example, immediate, quick access cash should be in the bank, whether it’s for a known or unexpected expenditure.
+Funds that aren’t needed for a few months can obtain better yields in a money market fund or brokerage account rather than sitting in a checking account.
+From 2022 to this writing in Q1 of 2025, the Fed has raised and kept interest rates higher than the previous 20 years (except for 2005-2007).
+For now, higher-yielding investment options exist for short-term funds not needed immediately.
+When funds aren’t needed for years, nonprofits can explore riskier investments like longer-dated bonds or even stock funds.
+But before nonprofit investors make these riskier decisions, they should understand, preferably with a professional, how well positioned the organization is to weather the ups and downs of investment values.
 After all, we know that while rare, bear markets—defined as a 20% drop from its most recent high—do happen.

 If your nonprofit is looking to better map its spending needs with the appropriate investment options, contact us for a free consultation.